Colin Kazim-Richards: International career

 Kazim-Richards scored and was credited with an assist in his debut for the Turkey under-21 team in a victory against Switzerland on 24 March 2007.
-On 30 April, the Turkish national coach Fatih Terim declared that Kazim-Richards would play for the senior team.
+On 30 April, the Turkey national team coach Fatih Terim declared that Kazim-Richards would play for the senior team.

 Terim called him up for matches against Bosnia and Herzegovina and Brazil.
 He received his first senior international cap in a 0–0 friendly draw against Brazil on 5 June 2007, a game in which he played 38 minutes.
 He was a member of Turkey's Euro 2008 squad, playing in all five matches as the side reached the semi-finals.

 On 10 August 2011, he scored two goals in a friendly match against Estonia at Türk Telekom Stadium.

 Personal life

 Born in London, Kazim-Richards attended Greenleaf Primary School in Walthamstow, where he developed an interest in football, which continued into his secondary education at Aveling Park, Walthamstow.
-His mother is a Turkish Cypriot (which enabled him to join the Turkish national team), and his father is of Antiguan descent.
+His mother is a Turkish Cypriot (which enabled him to join the Turkey national team), and his father is of Antiguan descent.

 In a 2008 interview he said:

 In his youth, Kazim-Richards lost his infant brother to Edwards syndrome and three cousins in unrelated incidents: a heart attack while playing football, a brain haemorrhage in the bathtub, and a car crash.
-Another of his cousins, Andros Townsend, became a professional footballer.
+Another of his cousins, Andros Townsend, became a professional footballer, while his uncle, Troy Townsend, has worked heavily with Kick It Out, combatting racism in football.